Last update: February 22, 2018 You’ll find links to the other chapters at the bottom.

 - Profit margin: 40%.

 - Part of this margin you’re willing to invest in acquisition: 50%.

+What if your margins differ?You could simply work with the average margin for all your products, but it would be better to work with different ROAS targets (each based on the calculation above) for each of your product categories with different margins.
+The account should stay manageable though, so there’s a trade-off between having a perfect ROAS for each product (category) and the time it will take the account manager to steer different keywords on different ROAS targets.
+To further complicate things, users don’t always buy what they seek, they might buy something with a very different margin from the product they were looking for.
 If you have thousands of products with greatly varying margins and invest heavily in paid search, it might be best to look for a bid management solution that can incorporate your back-end system (with margin data) with AdWords so you can directly bid on margin for each keyword, based on the products it’s selling.

 What about volume, budgets and forecasts?

 VolumeOf course, a great CPA or ROAS isn’t the only goal, because volume matters as well.
 You’ll probably be more interested in 1,000 conversions for a CPA of $85 than in 100 conversions for a CPA of $75.
 And of course, you’d rather have 1,000 conversions for a CPA of $65.
 But as George Michie states in Maximizing ROI: The Wrong Game: “Volume and efficiency are always at tension.”
 More of one usually means less of the other.
 As you don’t put percentages in the bank, you should manage your budgets and targets in such a way that you maximize total profit, expressed in real dollars, instead of just maximizing ROAS or minimizing CPA, which could actually hurt total profit.
 The figure below clarifies this relationship between CPA, unit profit and total profit, and how having a higher CPA could still mean increasing total profit (yes, it’s made by Google).